Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Strang-type analysis

 Concerning the second summand we observe that for some $q_h \in \tilde W_h$ chosen as $q_h = \tilde v (\tilde u_h - \tilde v_h)$ as in \Cref{thm:inf-sup} there holds:

 Note that the last summand, $J(\tilde v_h,q_h)$, can be bounded as $ \lesssim \tripplenorm{\tilde v_h}_J \cdot \tripplenorm{q_h}_j$ by \cref{cont_J}.
 Dividing the overall inequality by $\tripplenorm{q_h}_j$ and combining it with the first triangle inequality step of this proof, we arrive at the result. \end{proof} The last three terms in \Cref{stranglemma} are consistency errors, which are bounded one by one in the next section.
-As we will not exploit that the suprema in these terms are formulated over $\tilde W_h$ instead of $W_h$, we will only state the bounds for the consistency errors in terms of $W_h$ which are obviously at the same time upper bounds for the consistency errors in terms of $\tilde W_h$.